-What is a Care Assessment
+Community Care Assessment

-A care assessment is an opportunity for us to look at a person's needs and work with them to find the best methods to provide care and support.
+We will organise a care assessment to understand your care and support needs and work with you to find the best methods to provide care and support.
 There is no charge for a care assessment.

 - What help you will get and who will provide it